Lumavate-Team/documentation/docs/6-CLI.rst

 CLI
 ============

-The Lumavate Commandline Line Interface (CLI) can be used to streamline many administrative tasks, such as adding & updating widgets, microservices, and/or component sets.
+The Lumavate Commandline Line Interface (CLI) can be used to streamline many administrative tasks, such as adding and updating widgets, microservices, and/or component sets.

 ..
 The CLI uses the native REST APIs available via the Platform.
 To learn more about Lumavate's REST APIs, please go here: <link to come>.